stennety/mywebsite/_posts/2018-01-25-async-behavior-in-javascript.md

 ## Summary

 It's a very important step to understand async and start to think about which functions runs async and which code runs in which order.

+Read more about how to [Write async code in JavaScript](/2018/02/02/write-async-code-in-javascript.html).